shepkeira/LIMS/README.md

 1. `cd` into `LIMS_IMAGE`

-1. Run `docker-compose --build`, the sample program should periodically print "The last value inserted is: ..."
+1. Run `docker-compose up --build`, the sample program should periodically print "The last value inserted is: ..."

 ### Troubleshooting